vanshaj1/OOPD-Assignment-3/README.md

 # OOPD-Assignment-3

+# Templates
+* Template are used to create Data structure available for any `NON PRIMITIVE DATA TYPE`

 # Menu options
+* first selection of custom class is there out of two `custom classes` i.e `custom_class_1` and `custom_class_2`
+    * The for that particulare custom class Following options are used
     * insert: enter key to insert a node into tree
     * delete: specify the key to delete the node from tree
     * preorder: just select option from CLI menu and the tree elements will be displayed